IF THIS IS AN EMERGENCY, PLEASE DIAL 911

 Put-in-Bay Fire Department Location

 The station is located on Concord Avenue.
 It is right near the Put-in-Bay School and the Mother of Sorrows Catholic Church.
 Downtown Put-in-Bay is less than a mile away.
-During the summer months, the downtown is always bustling.
+During the summer months, downtown is always bustling.
 Visitors will find a majority of the bars, restaurants, and shopping here.
 The location for the Fire Department is ideally centralized.

 Put-in-Bay Fire Department Particulars

 The Fire Department consists of 22 well-trained volunteers.
 Each one undergoes rigorous training in order to best respond during a fire.
 Some of the funding for the department comes from taxes.
 However, the bulk share comes from the fundraising efforts of the community.

 The annual Clambake is one of the most popular events of the year.
 Every September, the hearty meal of clams, chicken, and more is served to the folks off Put-in-Bay.
 It is a delicious way to fund such an important part of the island.
 And a great way to meet other island citizens and always a blast.